 Our tutors all have a solid theoretical and professional background: they are researchers, script editors, audio-visual designers, motion graphic designers, interactive designers, visual artists, editors, and camera or audio technicians.

-The student is expected to have a basic level of prior knowledge in the field of audio-visual design and working with images, as well as an interest in storytelling.
-Students are expected to explore and take risks, to accept (and even embrace) failure.
+We expect our students to have a basic level of prior knowledge in the field of audio-visual design and working with images, as well as an interest in storytelling.
+Students are not afraid to explore and take risks, to accept (and even embrace) failure.
 You will be learning to reflect upon your own work and that of your fellow students.
 The assignments you will be working on will partly be defined by a client, and partly by your own areas of interest.
-You will be developing your own visual language.
-You will be learning to work collaboratively within a team.
+You will develop your own visual language and will learn to work collaboratively within a team.
 You will be learning to pitch and to communicate your ideas to clients, to a crew and to the public.
-Eventually you will be working on the realisation of a final product suitable for a public showing.
+Eventually, you will be working on the realisation of a final product suitable for a public showing.